severalnines/docs/user-guide/mysql/backup.rst

 2. Copy backup files to the selected server.
 3. Restore the backup.
 4. Start the cluster.
-5. Follow the instruction in the *ClusterControl > Logs > Job > Job Message* on how to bootstrap the cluster.
+5. Follow the instruction in the *ClusterControl > Activity > Jobs* on how to bootstrap the cluster.

 ..
 Note:: Only ``xbstream``, ``xbstream.gz``, ``.sql.gz`` extensions are supported.
 Do prepare your external backup with one of these extensions beforehand.